 Chye png (economy rice)

 Depending on what you order, “economy rice” can be one of the cheapest ways to bag a cheap lunch.
 The concept is simple: choose from a massive variety of meat and vegetable dishes and get a serving of rice to go with it.
 Not fancy at all, but this is good honest blue-collar cuisine.
-This is available at pretty much any and all food centres.
+The local dish is available at pretty much any and all food centres.